SAINT-RONIN/visual-shield/README.md

 docker compose up -d --build
 ```

 This single command starts all backend containers: Nginx, PHP-FPM, the background worker, MySQL, and phpMyAdmin.
-Composer dependencies are installed automatically inside the container and the MySQL schema is initialized automatically from the migration files on first boot.
+Composer dependencies are installed automatically inside the container.

 **Step 2 - Import the database (required)**